Yorkshire Holiday July 2000 - page 1

 After the horrendous rain and getting soaked to the skin we returned to

-can see Mike's stash of beer!
+carefully and you can see Mike's secret stash of beer!

 |

-Notice the small TV on the right.
+by cheating.
+Notice the tiny TV on the right.

 |